wordofwarning/wordofwarning.org/warnings/index.md

 This information is for audience members who want to know more about the content of work — particularly highlighting elements that may distress, cause upset, or trigger — if issues raised affect you, these organisations may be of support:&nbsp;&nbsp;<a href="https://thecalmzone.net" target="_blank">CALM</a> 0800 585858 · <a href="https://harmless.org.uk" target="_blank">Harmless</a> · <a href="https://mind.org.uk" target="_blank">Mind</a> 0300 123 3393 · <a href="https://nopanic.org.uk" target="_blank">No Panic</a> 0300 772 9844 · <a href="https://samaritans.org" target="_blank">Samaritans</a> 116 123 jo@samaritans.org · <a href="https://supportline.org.uk" target="_blank">SupportLine</a> 01708 765 200 · <a href="https://thesurvivorstrust.org" target="_blank">The Survivors Trust</a> 08088 010 818

-Updated 12 May 2021 — reflects most recent information received from the artists/companies we present.
+<small>Reflects most recent information received from the artists/companies we present · Updated 12 May 2021</small>
 <hr>
 ##### [26 May.
 Online | *TBA*](/current/2021-springsummer)